Nakishev/MarkaStandards/README.md

 - All required CI checks must be green (build, tests, linters; security/dependency scans when configured).
 - Prefer Squash & Merge to keep history clean.
 Use the PR title as the commit message (Conventional Commits), and include the PR/issue number.
 - Delete the feature branch after merge.
-- When merging to `main`, tag releases and follow the Versioning guidance.
+- When merging to `main/master`, tag releases and follow the Versioning guidance.
 - For risky changes (migrations, infra): agree on rollout and rollback, and monitor after deployment.

 ---